 Vacation rental searches on Expedia are a lot like hotel searches on the mega-OTA.
 In fact, at first, they’re virtually indistinguishable: You start by entering your dates, destination, and number of guests into the Stays field and let the results display.

 At that point, though, you can turn your general accommodations search into a vacation-rental-specific search by scrolling down to the Property Type filter on the left and specifying preferences.
-Depending on the destination, you may be able to choose among vacation rental types including apartment, apart-hotel, cabin, condo, condominium resort, cottage, private vacation home, and villa.
+Depending on the destination, you may be able to choose among vacation rental types including apartment, apart-hotel, cabin, condo, condominium resort, cottage, home, private vacation home, and villa.

 Expedia’s vacation rental listings have some nice features.
 When you put in more than two people, Expedia starts flagging properties that are good for families.
 Filters are abundant, and include the usuals like price, guest rating, amenities, and number of bedrooms, plus highly specific filters like accessibility options (accessible bathroom, roll-in shower, etc.), neighborhood, and a box to check if you’re looking for family friendly vacation rentals.
 You can also filter by properties that offer free cancellation or a reserve-now, pay-later option.

-HometoGo (+ Casamundo and Tripping.com)
+5. HometoGo (Plus Casamundo and Tripping.com)

 HometoGo doesn’t have its own inventory; instead, it’s a vacation rental metasearch site that displays more than 18 million listings around the world.
-When you do a search, this vacation rentals site pulls in listings of big vacation booking sites like Airbnb, Vrbo, Booking.com, Flipkey, and so on, but also searches thousands of smaller and regional booking sites to see what’s available.
+When you do a search, this vacation rentals site pulls in listings from big vacation booking sites like Airbnb, Vrbo, Booking.com, Flipkey, and so on, but also searches thousands of smaller and regional booking sites to see what’s available.

 The site has more pop-ups than is ideal, but search results are clean and easy to read, and you can narrow results with filters including amenities, price, rating, and free cancellation.
 Results are displayed alongside a map, so it’s easy to see where the rental property you’re considering is located.